 6. Segment Your Audience

-You should be providing information to prospects that align with where they are on the buyer journey.
 That way, you can share relevant content specific to where they are in the sales funnel.

 There are four types of customer segmentation:

-- Geographic Segmentation: if your SaaS company operates globally, you might segment your audience by region and language.
+- Geographic Segmentation: If your SaaS company operates globally, you might segment your audience by region and language.

-- Behavioral Segmentation: with behavioral segmentation, you generally segment your audience according to your sales funnel using touchpoints to generate actions.
+- Behavioral Segmentation: With behavioral segmentation, you generally segment your audience according to your sales funnel using touchpoints to generate actions.

-- Psychographic Segmentation: this is where you segment your audience according to interests.
+- Psychographic Segmentation: This is where you segment your audience according to interests.

 The most common type of SaaS customer segmentation utilizes either demographic segmentation or behavioral segmentation.
 Some SaaS companies try to combine the two.

-Once you’ve created your segments, you can put systems in place so you can send targeted messages.
+Once you’ve created your segments, you can put systems in place so you can send targeted marketing messages.
 Much of this will be done through email marketing or your CRM.

 7. Use Quizzes to Engage & Segment Your Audience

-Quizzes aren’t only a fun pass time.
-You can leverage them for SaaS customer segmentation.
-They’ll give you details that’ll help you segment your target audience into different buckets so you can send them more relevant offers.
-Check this lead generation quiz from Atlassian:
+You can leverage a quiz to segment your audience.
+A great lead generation quiz will provide details that’ll help you segment your target audience into different buckets so you can send them more relevant offers.

 There are two types of quizzes you can create for your target audience to capture qualified leads.